American Sign Language grammar: Name signs

-This list is non-exhaustive but a good indicator of where many signs reside.

-Location changes word and sentence meaning, just like all other parameters.
-APPLE and ONION have the same handshape, but different locations along the side of the face.

-Facial expressions can change the meaning of a sign.

 Non-Manual Markers

 Non-Manual Markers (NMM), or Non-Manual Signals (NMS) are communication methods not found in the hands.
 They typically consist of facial expressions and body language.
 NMMs can change the grammar of a sentence.
 Not every sign uses non-manual markers, but for many others, these markers determine what sign is being produced.

 Some examples of non-manual markers would be the shifting of shoulders, the lowering or raising of eyebrows, a head nod or shake, scrunching of the nose, pursing of the lips, or an open mouth.

 NMMs are important for indicating if a question is being asked.
 For WH- questions, the eyebrows are lowered, and for YES/NO questions, the eyebrows are raised.
 It is hard to indicate if a question is being asked otherwise without facial indicators.

 Another example would be between I UNDERSTAND and I DON'T UNDERSTAND.
 The sign for this is the same; the hand is held up near the forehead with the palm facing the self.
 The pointer finger is then extended.
 If the person is nodding and has their eyebrows raised, it means I UNDERSTAND.
 If they are shaking their head with eyebrows lowered, it means I DON'T UNDERSTAND.